astechedu/WebDevOpsTutorial/ansible.basics.md

-DevOps Engineer Masters ProgramExplore Program

 **Step 5: Configure Our Admin User for SSH Access**

-Configure the admin user (i.e. Simplilearn user) so that it can access the Managed node without a password.
-Then, ensure that you set up an SSH key pair to the Simplilearn user.
+Configure the admin user (i.e. Ajaysis user) so that it can access the Managed node without a password.
+Then, ensure that you set up an SSH key pair to the Ajaysis user.

 Now, run the following command (in the control node) to generate an SSH key pair.